 After proceedings conclude in the United Kingdom the person will be returned to the other Member State to continue and complete the foreign sentence.
 What is meant by 'conclusion of the proceedings' is not defined in the Extradition Act but is likely to be construed as the day of acquittal, or if convicted 28 days after the day of sentence, to allow for the possibility of an appeal being lodged.

 The prosecutor should contact Home Office's extradition unit upon conclusion of the proceedings in England and Wales, so that the Secretary of State's undertaking can be discharged.

-If the person is convicted and given a custodial sentence in the United Kingdom, and then returned to the other Member State, another EAW will be required in due course to secure the person's further, and unconditional, surrender to the United Kingdom in order to serve the domestic sentence.
+If the person is convicted and given a custodial sentence in the United Kingdom, and then returned to the other Member State, another EAW (this time a conviction warrant) will normally be required in due course to secure the person's further, and unconditional, surrender to the United Kingdom in order to serve the domestic sentence, unless this has already been agreed as part f the original surrender agreement.
+It is advisable to enquire through NCA what the foreign authorities require.
 In these circumstances it is important to ensure that the second EAW is issued before the person completes his foreign sentence and is released; otherwise there is a risk that the person will not be located when the second EAW is issued.
 In the circumstances specified in article 4(6) of the Framework Decision, it is possible that the other state will enforce the UK sentence there rather than surrender the person; see paragraph 3.9.